 2. For a bag suited more for a “day hike,” another friend recommends the GoRuck GR1 (be aware, their site auto-plays a video with some instrumental rock music on my browser).
 He goes on lots of day hikes – far more than I do – and carries meals, water, and first aid supplies in this thing.
 It’s gone through what must be many thousands of national park trails and forests over the last several years and he reports that it looks essentially new.
 He also reports that he’s used it for weekend trips as a mini-suitcase and also taken his laptop and other materials when working outside of his office, so it works as a briefcase/portable office, too.

-I addressed long lasting belts in a recent reader mailbag, so I’ll just share here what I wrote there:
+I addressed long lasting belts in a recent Ask the Simple Dollar, so I’ll just share here what I wrote there:

 “The belts that cost hundreds […] are usually crafted to look incredible but aren’t necessarily long lasting, either. […] I’ve only really found three belt companies that build good long-lasting belts that didn’t charge hundreds, as you mention.